Amkiji/Tree/README.md

 # Tree
-a start for  manipulation trees a beginning
+A start to  manipulate trees  for  Beginner